 This bettor knew to stray away from the money line tendency when placing his/her bet on the Buccaneers in this ridiculous parlay.

 In fact, it's pretty hard to believe that the Bucs ended up covering that spread after a terrible start.
 I wonder if any books featured a Tyreek Hill 1Q prop for 200-plus yards or two touchdowns?

 Meaningless Montgomery score equals massive win on $10 parlay | +60402

-I'd love to see a quarter-by-quarter breakdown of Bears receiver Allen Robinson's stats considering just how frequently Chicago needs to throw the ball at the end of a game against defenses whose teams have big leads.
+I would love to see a quarter-by-quarter breakdown of Allen Robinson's stats considering just how frequently the Bears need to throw the ball at the end of a game against defenses whose teams have big leads.
 In fact, I'm so curious that I'm just going to look.

 There you have it.
-But it wasn't a late score from Robinson that helped one bettor cap off a big betting slip Sunday night.
+But it wasn't a late score from Robinson that helped one bettor cap off a big betting slip.

 With around three minutes to go, a Montgomery touchdown was checked off of this impressive 10-leg parlay that resulted in a whole lot of cash for one happy bettor.

 Eagles Hail Mary completes Hail Mary parlay | +79828

 You... you mean the Eagles last-second Hail Mary wasn't a universal bad beat?
 It actually helped someone?